MilesFarber/Pokemon-Mystery-Dungeon-Nexus/index.md

 * Use an asterisk and a space
 * To make an unordered list.

-- You can also
+- You can also use
-- Use a dash instead.
+- A dash and space instead.

 1. You can use 1
 1. For every row